araalinetworks/api/doc/source/index.rst

 This has a transformative effect on security because an air-gapped environment is quite secure.
 What brings insecurity ought to fix it too.
 And that we do with zero trust - simplified to its essence, and democratized.
 It's rare for something to be simple, and yet uplift the security posture all at once.
+And on top of it make a promise of no harm.

 Through our assessments, we hope you will find answers to the following questions: